Axway/amplify-central/content/en/docs/best_practices/using_teams_amplify_platform.md

 A global and centralized API team strategy consists of:

 * **Data plane**:

     * **Gateway** - contains the API Gateways that host and run the APIs.
 There can be multiple gateways of several types, such as the Axway API Gateway, Azure API Gateway, Amazon API Gateway, Istio Service Mesh, etc.
     * **Agents** - the link between the data plane and the Amplify platform.
 They discover the APIs in the gateways and publish them in environments hosted on Amplify Central.
 * **Amplify platform**:

     * **Amplify Central** - hosts the environments which represent the different gateways in the data planes.
 It also contains the definitions of the APIs that were discovered by the agents.
     * **Unified Catalog** - use to view and consume APIs.
-Use provider and consuming teams with Unified Catalog:
+Use provider and consumer teams with Unified Catalog:

         * **Provider** - these teams can, for example, be linked to a department or a project and are used for all APIs that the provider team owns.
 The members of the provider team are the users of the project or the department.<br /> An API in a provider team can either be shared with other provider teams or  with the Global team.
 If it is shared with the Global team, then it becomes part of the global catalog and everyone has access to the API.<br /> There are three approaches to add APIs to a provider team:

             * **Automated** - an agent can automatically create API Catalog items with the following restrictions:<br /> For Azure and AWS, all APIs that are discovered by a certain agent are added to the same team.<br /> For the Axway API Gateway, the Agent can either put all APIs in a single team, or the agent can put the APIs from API Manager organization X in team X.
             * **Scripted** - use the APIs or CLI to put the APIs in the correct team.
             * **Manual** - use the APIs or CLI to put the APIs in the correct team.

-        * **Consuming** - one Global team where all members have the Consumer role.
+        * **Consumer** - one Global team where all members have the Consumer role.
 Users can browse the catalog to have a view of all the APIs that are offered by the company, and they can also subscribe to the APIs.
 The approval of the subscription is handled by the provider team that owns the API.
 A user from a consuming team can choose to create a composite API on top of different APIs that are found in this Global team.
 That API will then be hosted in the data plane, pushed to the team of that user, and become a new API in the Global team.
 One limitation is that all users of the Global team have access to all subscriptions created in the Global team.